nico-stan/project-II/README.md

 <img src="https://github.com/nico-stan/project-II/blob/main/Output/images/Figure12.png" />
 </p>

-We can better understand the Net Migration Rate individually and then see how it related to the Population Growth in Developped Countries
+We can better understand the Net Migration Rate individually and then see how it related to the Population Growth in Developed Countries

 **Net Migration Rate Distribution by Continent**
 <p align="left">